How the return of poaching threatens India’s tiger success story

 He says there are more than 150 tigers vying for space and their own territory in the reserve, with some inevitably forced to the periphery where they risk running into humans.

-“Mark my words: There is a population explosion among tigers, much beyond what our existing capacity permits,” he says.
+“Mark my words: there is a population explosion among tigers, much beyond what our existing capacity permits,” he says.

 Rahim, Bandhavgarh’s former head, says reserves in Madhya Pradesh “are reaching their saturation point.
 Of course there will be violence and natural selection.”